 - Syllabi for math, science and engineering courses.
 Submit the syllabus provided by the instructor in the term the course was taken.
 The syllabus must have details about the textbook, weekly topics, assignments, and evaluation methods.
 Exception: If the transfer credit equivalency appears on an official database below, applicants should not submit the syllabus unless wanting the equivalency reconsidered.

 The Office of Admissions and Recruitment reviews students holistically, makes the admission decision, and notifies students accordingly.
 Students should check the preferred email address provided on the university transfer application for communication from UW-Madison.

-Students should also review the “Check Application Status” website to learn important information such as what materials have been received, when they have been admitted, and how to accept their offer of admission: http://www.admissions.wisc.edu/status.php.
+Students should also review the “Check Application Status” website to learn important information such as what materials have been received, whether they have been admitted, and how to accept their offer of admission: http://www.admissions.wisc.edu/status.php.
 See the Admissions website for the notification time frame: https://www.admissions.wisc.edu/apply/

 Students admitted to CoE will then move to stage two of the process and evaluation of their progression toward their intended major.